 It doesn’t stop there folks – if you spend at least $30,000 per calendar year ($2,500/month), you get an additional 15,000 bonus points.

 Seeing that they’re valued at $150 if you redeem for gift cards, you could walk away with $650 in bonuses in the first year alone.

 Factor in the $30,000 in spending, and you’ve got a total of $950+ in Membership Points, depending on where you use the card most.

 30,000 in Annual Spending = $300+

-This is why the Premier Rewards Gold kicks the crap out of the regular Gold Card.
-And it only costs an additional $50 per year in the way of annual fee.
+Either way, the Premier Rewards Gold is no match for the regular Gold Card.
+And it only costs an additional $35 per year in the way of annual fee.